 Peter Smith is a British artist.
 Growing up, Smith had always been extremely creative and so he found himself painting and drawing his way through childhood.
 He was given his first watercolour paints and brushes at the age of nine and carried them with him wherever he went, until sadly peer pressure at secondary school saw him lay them down.

 Peter Smith pursued several different careers after graduating University.
 He spent time as a surveyor, a computer programmer and a graphic designer but the love of art never escaped him.
 In 2000, with some encouragement from his wife Jayne, Smith returned to painting.
-It was hard to gain recognition initially but eventually his unique and endearing style engendered a rapid rise to prominence.
+He found it was hard to gain recognition initially but eventually his unique and endearing style engendered a rapid rise to prominence.

 It is for his memorable Zeppos, also known as Impossimals, that Peter Smith is best known.
 These cute creatures are a unique fusion of hippopotamus and zebra-like characteristics that together produce a loveable and childlike animal.
 These fabulous creatures are a prominent feature in Peter Smith's sculptures and paintings.
 The simple lines, bold colours and whimsical nature of the Impossimals immediately strike a chord but Peter's art always boasts a deeper meaning beneath the seemingly naïve surface.
-Central themes of love, happiness and innocence characterise his work which also clearly exhibits the influence of Salvador Dali.
+Central themes of love, happiness and innocence characterise Peter Smith sculpture, which also, to those familiar with his work, clearly exhibits the influence of Salvador Dali.